grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/build-a-data-source-backend-plugin.md

 ## Implement data queries
 <!-- this section needs updating -->

 We begin by opening the file `/pkg/plugin/datasource.go`.
-In this file you will see the `SampleDatasource` struct which implements the [backend.QueryDataHandler](https://pkg.go.dev/github.com/grafana/grafana-plugin-sdk-go/backend?tab=doc#QueryDataHandler) interface.
+In this file you will see the `Datasource` struct which implements the [backend.QueryDataHandler](https://pkg.go.dev/github.com/grafana/grafana-plugin-sdk-go/backend?tab=doc#QueryDataHandler) interface.
 The `QueryData` method on this struct is where the data fetching happens for a data source plugin.

 Each request contains multiple queries to reduce traffic between Grafana and plugins.
 So you need to loop over the slice of queries, process each query, and then return the results of all queries.